 To connect wireless speakers to your computer, follow the device manufacturer's instructions.
-To connect high-definition speakers to the computer, see Setting up HDMI audio on page 26.
 Before connecting speakers, lower the volume setting.

 Connecting headphones

 You can connect wired headphones to the audio-out (headphone)/audio-in (microphone) combo jack on your computer.